CoquiCoders/primerPesoDocs/docs/hosting.md

 --------
-The estimated costs for a year of usage are:
+The estimated costs for an year of usage are:

 | Service | Cost |
 | -- | -- |